compulim/simple-update-in/README.md

 To make `updateIn` efficient, especially, when paired with React.
 It will return a mixed deep/shallow clone of the `target`.
 It only deep clone on objects that it modified along the `path`, and shallow clone objects that it did not modify.

+Like other immutable framework, `updater` is expected to return a new object if there is a change.
+If the update do not result in a change (triple-equal `===`), then, the original object is returned.

 ## Example

 Just like ImmutableJS, we want to make both `Array` and `Map` a first-class citizen.
 To work on a map, use a `string` as key.
 For arrays, use a `number` as key.